-Rail and switches along the at-grade guideway in the DIAAH median up to the Phase 1 tie-in were made ready for trains to be pulled through to access the test section of the guideway.
-The installation of rail and switches continued in the Greenway median up to and beyond the Ashburn Station.
-Cable trough lids were installed along the aerial and east at-grade guideways.
+Rail and switches along the at-grade guideway in the DIAAH median up to the Phase 1 tie-in were made ready for energization and test train movement.
+Rail and switches along the Greenway median were aligned into their final position up to and beyond the Ashburn Station.
+Cable trough lids were installed along the aerial and west at-grade guideways.

 Emergency trip station panels were installed, wired and tested along the east at-grade guideway up to the Phase 1 tie-in.
 Electricians continue installing jumpers and bonds on the at-grade track.
 Power and train control cables were installed in cable troughs throughout the western section of the aerial guideway and along the at-grade guideway west to the Ashburn Station.
 Guideway mounted equipment for train control and switch operation continued to be installed on at-grade ballasted guideway from Reston Station through Loudoun Gateway Station.
-TPSS and station equipment was tested and final connection verification of this equipment was done prior to applying power to these downstream pieces of equipment and facilities.
+TPSS and station equipment was tested and final connection verification of this equipment continued prior to applying power to these downstream pieces of equipment and facilities.

-Communications cables were installed along the alignment and communications rooms are being equipped with racks and interconnecting cables are being installed and terminated.
-Intrusion detection cabling and panels were installed on the at-grade guideway fencing from the Phase 1 tiein to the at-grade guideway west toward the Ashburn Station.
+Communications cables were installed along the alignment and communications rooms were equipped with racks and interconnecting cables were installed and terminated.
+Intrusion detection cabling and panels were installed on the at-grade guideway fencing from the Phase 1 tie-in to the at-grade guideway west toward the Ashburn Station.

 Traction power connections were made to the contact rail and testing of these connections was done along the aerial guideway and into the east at-grade guideway in the area that has been readied for future dynamic testing.
-The aerial guideway from TPSS #17 through the Dulles Station and east to the Innovation Center Station was verified and made ready for train movement and dynamic testing.
-This section of the guideway will be the first section of the Phase 2 alignment made ready for dynamic testing.
-Equipment in the communications and train control rooms were verified and made ready for systems testing.
+Testing along the guideway from TPSS #17 through the Dulles Station and east to the Innovation Center Station continued.
+The guideway east to the Wiehle Tie-in was energized in preparation for train movement and dynamic testing.